 You can play a role in preparing people in need for an emergency situation.

-Look at your neighborhood, group or church to see who might need help during an emergency and, if you feel capable and willing, offer your assistance.
+Look at your neighbourhood, group or church to see who might need help during an emergency and, if you feel capable and willing, offer your assistance.

 How you can help: